-On 1 February 2011, the Minister of Mineral Resources (the "Minister") published a notice in the Government Gazette declaring a moratorium on the processing of all new applications relating to the exploration and production of shale gas in the Karoo Basin.
-This moratorium did not extend to existing applications, such as Falcon's, that were submitted prior to 1 February 2011.
-The moratorium was subsequently superseded by a further notice published on 3 February 2014, which likewise excluded from its ambit applications submitted prior to 1 February 2011 subject to a condition that such applications, if granted, would not authorise hydraulic fracturing until regulations were in place to govern the process.
+On 1 February 2011, the Minister of Mineral Resources (the "Minister") published a notice in the Government Gazette declaring a moratorium on processing new applications for the exploration and production of shale gas in the Karoo Basin.
+This moratorium did not extend to existing applications submitted prior to 1 February 2011 such as Falcon's.
+The moratorium was subsequently superseded by a notice published on 3 February 2014, which also excluded from its ambit applications submitted prior to 1 February 2011 subject to a condition that such applications, if granted, would not authorise hydraulic fracturing until regulations were in place to govern the process.

-In addition, in May 2015, the South African government formally launched a 24-month strategic environmental assessment ("SEA") of shale gas mining in the Karoo in an effort to understand the potential social, economic and environmental risks and opportunities of exploiting probable, but as yet unexplored, unconventional gas resources in the water-stressed territory.
+In May 2015, the South African government formally launched a 24-month strategic environmental assessment ("SEA") of shale gas mining in the Karoo in an effort to understand the potential social, economic and environmental risks and opportunities of exploiting probable, but as yet unexplored, unconventional gas resources in the water-stressed territory.
 This SEA does not prevent exploration companies from conducting parallel exploration activities within this timeframe.